mjrichards91/knowledge-base/Mobile/NativeScript/README.md

 See [documentation](https://docs.nativescript.org/ui/styling) on styling.
 CSS can be applied to an app globally, per page, and inline using the `style` attribute.
 Rule of thumb is to generally avoid inline styles and to make a conscience effort to place CSS correctly as gloablly or for a specific page.

 For platform specific styling, add `@import url('~/platform.css');` as the first statment in the `app.css` file.
 Then, add specific style values to either the `platform.android.css` or `platform.ios.css` file.

+### Animations

+Animations such as opacity, background color, translations, scaling, and rotating can all be controlled on the native platform from NativeScript.
+See [documentation](https://docs.nativescript.org/ui/animation) for more information.

 ### Images